-Striving hard and very hard to reach the respectable position that they have presently gained, the journey was never just a bed of roses for the Indian classical instrumentalists.
+Striving hard to reach the respectable position that they have presently gained, the journey was never just a bed of roses for the Indian classical instrumentalists.
 Some rising from almost pauperism and some fleeing away from home against their guardian's wishes, the instrumentalists possessed that strong force of determination and will-power to drive forth to success.
 Witnessing light at the end of the tunnel, the present Indian generation perhaps grossly misses the luminaries that have passed away and can be heard no more.
-However, the Indian classical instrumentalists that still enthrall any given time and place, as if personify godlike qualities endowed with gift of everything.
 Such is the capability of the instrumentalists that even unheard melodies become sweeter in their fingers and lips.
 The achievers in the extensive and appreciated list include: Ustad Zia Mohiuddin Dagar, Ustad Asad Ali Khan, Ustad Imrat Khan, Pt.
 Nikhil Banerjee, Ustad Vilayat Khan, Ustad Allauddin Khan, Ustad Ali Akbar Khan, Ustad Amjad Ali Khan, Ustad Bundu Khan, Pt.
 Ram Narayan, Pt.
 Pannalal Ghosh, Ustad Bismillah Khan, Pt.
-Shiv Kumar Sharma and Pt.
+Shiv Kumar Sharma, Rahul Sharma and Pt.
 Ravi Shankar.